She grew food to feed struggling families. Then vandals covered her soil in salt

 “OK I can’t plant in this section, but you won’t stop me whatsoever.”

-After Ms Burd’s video was published on TikTok, donations to her online fundraising page for her project, called A Meal on Me, began pouring in, and reached about four times her initial target of £4,000.
+After Ms Burd’s video went viral on TikTok, donations to her online fundraising page for her project, called A Meal on Me, began pouring in, and reached about seven times her initial target of £4,000.

-In a video published hours later, she thanked wellwishers for the donations, but said she was still “absolutely heartbroken”.
+In a video published hours later, she thanked wellwishers for the donations, saying she was overwhelmed by the supportive comments, but said she was still “absolutely heartbroken”.

 She had revisited the allotment, she said, and all she could taste was salt in the air.